Most used abilities: Arcane Portal

 Most used weapon skills: Lunging Slash, Horizontal Slash, Crescent Slash, Head Splitter, Twin Strikes

-As one of the guards protecting the Matron of House Ryn, fighting wasn’t a foreign concept for Teva’ryn.
+As one of the guards protecting the Lady of House Ryn, fighting wasn’t a foreign concept for Teva’ryn.
 Indeed, while every Sylven boy had to learn how to use the sword, his training had been extra vigorous, his exceptional talent having been recognized at a very young age.
 Only the very best of the cadets could become part of the House Guard, after all.
 And even though the job was a great deal less dangerous than a common soldier’s, Teva’ryn wasn’t untested in battle.
 The Great Rebellion had made sure of that.

 Still, the current situation was beginning to be too much even for him.
 Teva’ryn had mentally prepared himself to fight one giant, not ten.
 At first, he thought that he misunderstood Ran’del, but one look at the shock on the Humans’ faces told him this wasn’t the case.
 Probably.
 Teva’ryn couldn’t be sure, since the one person who had been explaining things for him was the only exception.
 Instead of being shocked, Ran’del looked rather fascinated, poking the green dome from the inside.